Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-connecting.md

 In most cases, you can pass the environment variable directly to the client library you are using.
 But sometimes, the library requires a specific URI format, invididual keypairs or another format.
-In such cases, you will probably need to parse the connection URI to retrieve the required values and build what's required by the library you are using.
+In such cases, you need to parse the connection URI to retrieve the required values and build what's required by the library you are using.
 Our advice to use the environment variable still remains applicable.